apache/incubator-kie-kogito-examples/serverless-workflow-events-quarkus/README.md

 </p>

 Fill in the "Submit New Applicant" form and submit it.
 This will send a cloud event to Kafka which starts a new workflow instance.
-The workflow include a rule action which evaluates the salary entered.
+The workflow includes a rule function call which evaluates the salary entered.
 Before the workflow execution ends it sends a cloud event to kafka.
 The UI subscribes to these events using SSE and updates the "Application Decision" table withe the results, for example: